-- Segments attached to T1_DR - All segments connected to same T1_DR will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T1_DR, are 2 Edge Nodes from the Edge Cluster used by the T0 connected to that T1_DR. - Different T1_DR connected to the same T0 will use different 2 Edge Nodes if the Edge Cluster used by the T0 has more than 2 Edge Nodes. - Segments attached to T1_SR - All segments connected to same T1_SR will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T1_SR, are the 2 Edge Nodes hosting that T1_SR. - Segments on T0 A/S - All segments connected to same T0 A/S will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T0 A/S, are 2 the Edge Nodes hosting that T0_SR. - Segments on T0 A/A - All segments connected to same T0 A/A will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T0 A/A, are 2 Edge Nodes out of Edges Nodes used by that T0 A/A.
+- Segments attached to T1 DR - All segments connected to same T1_DR will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T1_DR, are 2 Edge Nodes from the Edge Cluster used by the T0 connected to that T1_DR. - Different T1_DR connected to the same T0 will use different 2 Edge Nodes if the Edge Cluster used by the T0 has more than 2 Edge Nodes. - Note: Currently the 2 Edge Nodes selection could be any 2 in the Edge Cluster, even 2 Edge Nodes physically in the same ESXi or top-of-rack.
+This is a high-availability issue where both Edge Nodes would fail in case of ESXi failure or top-of-rack failure and so stopping cross-location traffic.
+NSX is working on enhancing its solution with the selection of the two Edge Nodes using the "failure domain" option (bug 3233225) and offering "standby relocation" (bug 3233229). - Segments attached to T1 SR - All segments connected to same T1_SR will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one). - The 2 Edge Nodes selected for the segments of that T1_SR, are the 2 Edge Nodes hosting that T1_SR. - Note: The configuration of "failure domain" must be used to offer high-availability of T1_SR and cross-location communication services.
+With this option, the 2 Edge Nodes hosting the T1 SR will be in different ESXi and different top-of-rack failure. - Segments on T0 A/S

+All segments connected to same T0 A/S will use the same 2 Edge Nodes (some segments active on one, and some segments active on the other one).

+The 2 Edge Nodes selected for the segments of that T0 A/S, are 2 the Edge Nodes hosting that T0 SR.